-You can even double or triple this meatball recipe for several make-ahead meals, if your freezer has the room for it.
+- Bulk-worthy: You can double or triple this meatball recipe for several make-ahead meals, if your freezer has the room for it.

-Meatballs are very versatile.
+- Frozen turkey meatballs are very versatile.
 You can add your favorite herbs and seasonings like fresh dill (just like I do in these amazing Mediterranean meatballs).
+Turkey meatballs can be served with pasta, over rice or on their own as an appetizer.
+Another bonus to this recipe is you can adjust the seasoning and flavors to your liking.

 Ingredients